feathersui/feathersui-website/learn/as3-starling/text-field-text-editor.md

 This text editor displays the classic Flash `TextField` on the display list above Starling when the `TextInput` has focus.
 When focused, this `TextField` will not appear below other Starling display objects that might cover up the `TextInput` when it is not focused.
 Generally, this situation does not happen frequently.

 Because each passage of vector text needs to be drawn to `BitmapData`, each separate renderer requires its own separate texture on the GPU.
-This results in more [state changes](http://wiki.starling-framework.org/manual/performance_optimization#minimize_state_changes) and [draw calls](./faq/draw-calls.md), which can create more work for the GPU, and it might hurt performance if you have many different instances of `TextFieldTextEditor` on screen at the same time.
+This results in more [state changes](https://wiki.starling-framework.org/manual/performance_optimization#minimize_state_changes) and [draw calls](./faq/draw-calls.md), which can create more work for the GPU, and it might hurt performance if you have many different instances of `TextFieldTextEditor` on screen at the same time.

-`flash.text.TextField` can sometimes render a bit faster than Flash Text Engine.
+`flash.text.TextField` can sometimes render a bit faster than [Flash Text Engine (FTE)](https://airsdk.dev/docs/development/text/using-the-flash-text-engine).
 However, this performance difference is generally negligible.

 `TextFieldTextEditor` provides a slightly less native experience on mobile than `StageTextTextEditor`.
 More advanced capabilities like copy and paste may not be available on all platforms when using `TextFieldTextEditor`. `TextFieldTextEditor` is best suited for situations where `StageTextTextEditor` lacks other capabilities that your app requires, such as using embedded fonts.